Alrudin/Splunk-Task-agent/backend/README_VALIDATION.md

 3. **Network Isolation**: Splunk containers should be on isolated network
    - Use Docker network segmentation
    - Firewall rules to restrict access

+4. **SSL/TLS Configuration**: By default, Splunk REST API uses HTTP for simplicity
+   - Set `SPLUNK_USE_SSL=true` to use HTTPS
+   - Set `SPLUNK_VERIFY_SSL=true` when proper TLS certificates are configured
+   - In production with sensitive data, configure TLS properly

 ## API Reference